IslamAlorabI/GSmoji/README.md

-iGmoji is An Magisk Module with Google Sans Font
+iGmoji is An Magisk Module with Google Sans Font [English]

-And Apple Emoji Based on iOS 15.4
+And Apple Font [Arabic] With Emoji Based On iOS 15.4

 Made with ❤️ by : IslamAlOrabI